 There are seven NAs:

-The NAs are for athletes, predominantly aged between 10 and 16, who fulfil the entry criteria based on ranking, results and participation; and who have the ambition to become professional tennis players.
+The NAs are for athletes who fulfil the entry criteria based on ranking, results and participation; and who have the ambition to become professional tennis players.

 The benefits offered to NA athletes vary depending on whether the athletes are full or wildcard scholarship holders.
 The benefits include: